Tarawera RSE van crash tragedy: Driver pleads guilty to careless driving causing death - NZ Herald

 Graham said the pleas were being made following the receipt and review of the police serious crash investigation report.

-She said Yorke wanted to take part in a restorative process, and she also expected to lodge an application for discharge without conviction under Section 106 of the Sentencing Act, under which a judge can take into account all circumstances, including the impact of a conviction might have on the defendant.
+She said Yorke wanted to take part in a restorative process, and she also expected to lodge an application for discharge without conviction under Section 106 of the Sentencing Act, under which a judge can take into account all circumstances, including the impact a conviction might have on the defendant.

-Yorke was at the time of the tragedy a fully-qualified driver, with no previous convictions, and designated by the employer to drive the van on the trip.
+Yorke was at the time of the tragedy a fully qualified driver, with no previous convictions, and designated by the employer to drive the van on the trip.

 The summary said three company vehicles left Hawke's Bay about 9.50am, with a designated first stop at Tarawera, just past the halfway point on State Highway 5.

-Yorke was the third in the convoy stopping briefly off the highway to the left, as the van drivers waited for oncoming traffic to pass.
+Yorke was the third in the convoy, stopping briefly off the highway to the left, as the van drivers waited for oncoming traffic to pass.
 The crash happened moments later as Yorke drove across the road.
 The driver of the truck, also heading towards Taupo, was unable to avoid a collision.